akamura/cisco-meraki-clu/README.md

     cd /opt/akamura/ciscomerakiclu

 you will find the **setup.py** file which contain a list of libraries and modules needed to run the program.
+Please note that when you execute **main.py** it will search for additional modules and autoinstall it with pip based on modules references.

 ## Install from a Package